 Mommies of twins, by now you have figured your way around bathing, nursing, burping and hopefully even putting your darlings to sleep at the same time.
 You reading this blog means that your babies are now nearing 6 months or are already showing signs of interest in the food you are having!
-It is indeed a wonderful feeling to watch your child slowly grow and develop; from cooing to crawling to discovering their bodies’ ever developing strength.
+It is indeed a wonderful feeling to watch the slow growth and development of your child; from cooing to crawling to discovering their bodies’ ever-developing strength.
 The more energy they consume the more they will need to replenish, and it seems like a pretty good time to explore ways to expand your babies’ diet.

-While we encourage you to check with your paediatrician, the general rule of thumb is introducing solids once your little one begins sitting up unassisted, which usually happens around 5-6 months of age
+While we encourage you to check with your paediatrician, the general rule of thumb is to introduce solids once your little one begins sitting up unassisted, which usually happens around 5-6 months of age

 With this new milestone approaches, let’s talk about how you can make a smooth transition and help your twins and you adjust-